Visitor management system: "Raptor Technologies"

-The school district is pleased to announce that we will begin using the Raptor Visitor Management System in all of our schools to strengthen our program of campus safety for students and faculty.
+The school district uses the Raptor Visitor Management System in all of our schools to help strengthen our program of campus safety for students and faculty.
 Part of keeping students and faculty safe is knowing who is in our buildings at all times, and the Raptor system will allow us to do that.
-The Raptor system will better allow us to screen visitors, contractors, and volunteers in our schools and provide us with a safer environment for our students and staff.
+The Raptor system allows us to screen visitors, contractors, and volunteers in our schools and provide us with a safer environment for our students and staff.

 Visitors are required to show photo identification upon entering any Rush-Henrietta school.
 This step is necessary even if the person is well known to the staff members who greet them.
 The photo is scanned, stored, and printed on a badge that must be worn for duration of the visit.
 The badge will indicate the date, visitor’s name, and a specific school location, depending on the reason for coming to the building.
 After 12 hours, red lines will appear on the badge, rendering it null and void.
 Once the photo is scanned and stored, it will be accessible when visiting any Rush-Henrietta school.